tfabris/BlueGigaEmpeg/README.md

 tuner connector until after the I2S modification has been completed, as described elsewhere in this document.

-Obtain the BlueGigaEmpeg Arduino sketch from GitHub, linked in the "Prerequisites" section of this document.
-Find the button titled "Clone or download" and select "Download Zip" to download the zip file.
-Unzip it onto a folder named "BlueGigaEmpeg" on your computer's hard disk.
+Obtain the BlueGigaEmpeg.ino Arduino sketch file (included in the project zip file) from GitHub, linked in the "Prerequisites" section of this document.
+In the GitHub project web site for BlueGigaEmpeg, find the button titled "Clone or download" and select "Download Zip" to download the zip file.
+Unzip the entire project into a folder named "BlueGigaEmpeg" on your computer's hard disk.

-Before connecting the USB cable between the computer and the Arduino, make sure that the empeg is either not connected to the BlueGigaEmpeg module or it is not powered up.
+Before connecting the USB cable between the computer and the Arduino, make sure that the empeg is either not connected to the BlueGigaEmpeg module, or it is not powered up.
 In some conditions, the computer will not "see" the USB connection to the Arduino if you plug it into the computer when the Arduino is already receiving power from another power source.